How To Grow Habanero Peppers

 When starting seeds, you should use a fertilizer-free ‘seed starting mix.’
 These are available online, or at your local Lowes or Home Depot.
 Try this brand from Amazon.

-Most soil starter mixes are made of some combination of sphagnum peat moss, coco coir, vermiculite, and perlite.
-These ingredients combine to make a highly aerated, moisture-retaining mix perfect for getting seedling started strong.
+Most seed starter mixes are made of some combination of sphagnum peat moss, coco coir, vermiculite, and perlite.
+These ingredients combine to make a highly-aerated, moisture-retaining mix perfect for getting seedling started strong.
 The mixture stays moist and allows young root systems to grow with ease.

 The lack of nutrients in seed starter soil means that you will need to begin fertilizing soon after seedlings sprout.
 This soil is only good for the first 3-4 weeks of your habanero plant’s life.
-After this, you will move it to another soil medium.
+After this, you should move the plants to another soil type.

 Soil For Mature Growth Stage

 This type of soil is more of a mixed bag (no pun intended [okay maybe]).
 There are lots and lots of potting soils to choose from.
-We recommend using organic soil like this one, with a loamy/sandy texture and makeup.
+We have tested at least a dozen bagged soils over the years, and our favorite has been this one.

-Don’t stress too much about picking a soil!
-While soil is a critical component of gardening success, if you buy a few bags of common potting mix at Home Depot and it says “Suitable For Vegetables” on it, you’re going to be okay.
+Don’t stress too much about choosing a soil!
+While soil is a critical component of gardening success, if you buy a few bags of common potting mix at Home Depot and it says “Suitable For Vegetables” on it, your plants should be okay.

 3. Get The Right Fertilizer